canbooo/experiment-design/docs/source/orthogonal_sampling.rst

       - 0.10
       - 1e-4

-In comparison, the minimum pairwise distance for the |DoE| generated by the `experiment-design` is much larger, which represents better space filling properties.
-Moreover, also the correlation error is better for `experiment-design` compared to all results generated by `pyDOE` except when using correlation error as the target, which achieves the worst the minimum pairwise distance.
-In general, the correlation error achieved by `experiment-design` is negligibly small for most practical purposes.
+In comparison, the minimum pairwise distance for the |DoE| generated by the :code:`experiment-design` is much larger, which represents better space filling properties.
+Moreover, also the correlation error is better for :code:`experiment-design` compared to all results generated by :code:`pyDOE3` except when using correlation error as the target, which achieves the worst the minimum pairwise distance.
+In general, the correlation error achieved by :code:`experiment-design` is negligibly small for most practical purposes.
 Nevertheless, we can improve the result further by providing a custom scoring function;
 a feature that is not present in other libraries.
 Let us see it in action.